Bi-Weekly Salary of $1,673.08

-ISAIAH is a multi-racial, multi-faith, democratic and non-partisan institution-based, statewide community organization.
-We have more than 100 member and partner mosques and churches, more than 25 barbershops and more than 200 child care centers, who work to promote a caring economy and a multi-racial democracy that honors every person’s dignity.
-We do this work through intentional, intensive leadership development, collective action and deep partnerships with grassroots organizations and public servants.
+ISAIAH is a multi-racial, multi-faith, democratic, and non-partisan institution-based, statewide community organization.
+We have more than 100 member and partner churches and mosques, more than 25 barbershops, and more than 200 childcare centers, who work to promote a caring economy and a multi-racial democracy that honors every person’s dignity.
+We do this work through intentional, intensive leadership development, collective action, and deep partnerships with grassroots organizations and public servants.

 ISAIAH works to ensure that all people, particularly those who have historically been left out of opportunity, become involved in shaping the future of their community.
 ISAIAH is recognized throughout Minnesota and nationwide as being in the vanguard of community organizations advancing racial and economic justice.